The resource hub · from the austin ai guy · est. 2026

 № 04 How do the 1:1 office hours work?

-Office Hours tier ($90) only.
+Included with membership.
 Thirty minutes on the calendar each month, your stack on screen with us.
 You can also drop it as an async voice memo or Loom and we'll reply within one business day.

 № 05 How active is the chat?